 Our tester is 5'8" with a medium waist, and the legs of the Tommy John's seemed way too long, almost coming down to his knees.
 For taller people, the version we tested might work fine, but our tester would prefer to go with the mid-length cut or the trunk.
 The odor control capabilities weren't the greatest, as we noticed some odor lingering after high output activities.
 In our experience, modal or synthetic fabrics do not perform as well for odor control as natural fibers.
-Still, we thought these were a seriously luxurious pair of underwear, and we'd recommend for anyone that wants something really soft next to their skin.
+Still, we thought these were a seriously luxurious pair of underwear, and we'd recommend them to anyone that wants something really soft next to their skin.

-The Columbia Men's Performance Cotton Stretch surprised us.
-Initially, they seemed like a standard cotton-poly blend pair of underwear, and they are, but in that package, Columbia combines the best of both cotton and synthetic fabrics for a very reasonable price.
-The cotton majority of the fabric keeps these drawers both comfy and reduces potential lingering odors, while the polyester fibers wick enough moisture away to prevent a cottony, swampy feeling.
+The Columbia Performance Cotton Stretch took us by surprise.
+Initially, they seemed like a standard cotton-poly blend pair of underwear, and they are — but Columbia manages to combine the best of both cotton and synthetic fabrics for a very reasonable price.
+The cotton majority of the fabric keeps these drawers comfy and reduces potential lingering odors, while the polyester fibers wick enough moisture away to prevent a cottony, swampy feeling.

-We do wish that the seams were more smartly placed, as two seams run from the top of the seat to the back of the crotch, which could be potential chafe points.
-These might not be the best choice for fellas who like to wear pants with a tighter fit because these undergarments will leave undesirable lines showing through.
+We do wish that the seams were more smartly placed, as two seams run from the top of the seat to the back of the crotch, which could serve as potential chafe points.
+These might not be the best choice for fellas who like to wear pants with a tighter fit because these undergarments will leave those undesirable lines showing through.
 We also wished that the leg hems were lower profile so they wouldn't ride up while running or other activities.
 Regardless, we still think this is an excellent pair of underwear for any situation at a great price.